Salmon shark: Homeothermy

 As with only a few other species of fish, salmon sharks have the ability to regulate their body temperature.
 This is accomplished by vascular counter-current heat exchangers, known as retia mirabilia, Latin for "wonderful nets".
 Arteries and veins are in extremely close proximity to each other, resulting in heat exchange.
 Cold blood coming from the gills to the body is warmed by blood coming from the body.
 This results in blood coming from the body losing its heat so that by the time it interacts with cold water from the gills, it is about the same temperature, so no heat is lost from the body to the water.
 Blood coming towards the body regains its heat, allowing the shark to maintain its body temperature.
 This minimizes heat lost to the environment, allowing salmon sharks to thrive in cold waters.

+Past studies have shown that the average surface body temperature for the Salmon shark is around 8°C, while the internal average body temperature was around 16–19°C relative to other sharks.

 Their homeothermy may also rely on SERCA2 and ryanodine receptor 2 protein expression, which may have a cardioprotective effect.

 Range and distribution

-It is common in continental offshore waters, but ranges from inshore to just off beaches.
-It occurs singly, in feeding aggregations of several individuals, or in schools.
+North of the equator, in the northern Pacific Ocean, the salmon shark is relatively common in continental offshore waters, where it ranges from inshore to just off the coast.
 Tagging has revealed a range which includes sub-Arctic to subtropical waters.

-The salmon shark occurs in the North Pacific Ocean, in both coastal waters and the open ocean.
-It is believed to range as far south as the Sea of Japan and as far north as 65°N in Alaska and in particular in Prince William Sound during the annual salmon run.
+The species is believed to range as far south as the Sea of Japan and as far north as 65°N in Alaska, notably appearing en masse in Prince William Sound during the annual salmon run.
 Individuals have been observed diving as deep as 668 m (2,192 ft), but they are believed to spend most of their time in epipelagic waters.
+While salmon sharks primarily travel alone, or in feeding aggregations of several individuals, sometimes they may be seen in schools.

+According to a study in 2008, salmon sharks have been observed to use area restricted search behaviors in both southern and northern Pacific Ocean regions.
+Individuals that migrate through southern high productivity regions exhibit more of these behaviors than those who travel through low productivity regions.

+Salmon sharks travel fast during migratory patterns.
+Studies conducted on said migrations put the average speed of individual sharks at 33 km.

+Juvenile salmon sharks stick to more coastal regions along the west coast of North America.
+Juveniles prefer water temperatures between 12 and 16°C. Juveniles prey on a variety of mesopelagic (intermediate depth) and epipelagic (the upper layer of the water column where light penetrates for photosynthesis) offshore prey.